 February 24th, with Covid19 on the horizon, I wrote a one month itinerary for a trip to Taiwan.
 I never imagined that my plan for a quick run-around of the island would turn into over eight months of lockdown.

-But to my surprise, Taiwan proved to be abundant in interesting places to see and things to do, immeasurably adept in dealing with a pandemic, and very welcoming to stateless wanderers like myself
+To my surprise, Taiwan proved to be abundant in interesting places to see and things to do, immeasurably adept in dealing with a pandemic, and very welcoming to stateless wanderers like myself

-Before the virus really took root globally, I was in the north of India trying to reignite the spark of traveling after feeling isolated and unfulfilled in tourist-run Rishikesh.
+Before the virus really took hold globally, I was in the north of India trying to reignite the spark of traveling after feeling isolated and unfulfilled in tourist-run Rishikesh.
 I decided last minute that it was time for a quick run home to Canada, something that has been a rare event in the past 4 or so years on the road.

 I will go into further detail about each city later on, but I would like to end this post by thanking Taiwan for being the most gracious host.
 The country welcomed me in, at a time of uncertainty, and has continually extended my stay without need of any application.
 Taiwan has been precise and hard-hitting with it’s C19 restrictions, but has maintained an environment of compassion and understanding.
 I am grateful for choosing such a warm place to get trapped in.
 It is August as I write this, five months after arriving, and it’s likely I will stay months longer.
 Taiwan will always be a second home to me, a place of refuge, and a light amidst such dark times.